Greedy Algorithms and Kolmogorov Widths in Banach Spaces: Some preparations

 where the infimum is taken over subspaces $L^n$ of $X$ of co-dimension at most $n$.
 We also put $ d_0(T)=d^0(T)=\|T\| $.
 Note that Kolmogorov and Gelfand widths are closely related, i.e., $d^n(T)=d_n(T')$ for every $T\in \mathcal{L}(X,Y)$ and $d_n(T)=d^n(T')$ if $T$ is compact or $Y$ is a reflexive Banach space, see \cite[Chapter 2]{Pin}.
-Here recall that $T'$ is the dual operator of $T$.
-For basic properties of these quantities we refer to monographs \cite[Chapters 2]{Pin} and \cite[Chapter 11]{Pie}\,.
+Therein $T'$ denotes the dual operator of $T$.
+For basic properties of these quantities we refer to the monographs \cite[Chapters 2]{Pin} and \cite[Chapter 11]{Pie}\,.